QuantEcon/python_lecture_sandpit/source/rst/markov_jump_lq.rst

    f_1(\bar{s}_1) = 0.5, f_1(\bar{s}_2) = 1

-Thus, the sole role of the Markov jump state :math:`s_t` is to indentify times in which capital is very productive and other times in which it is less productive.
+Thus, the sole role of the Markov jump state :math:`s_t` is to identify times in which capital is very productive and other times in which it is less productive.